Getting started↑

 - Specifications: The standard configuration of the rule that triggered the finding.

-The Dashboard’s most critical section is Highest impact issues.
+The most critical Dashboard section is Highest impact issues.
 This area immediately highlights out-of-policy findings, prioritized by severity and occurrences, enabling quick focus on the most pressing security and compliance concerns.
 To explore issue details, select View or navigate to the Issues tab in the main menu.